 Senior Managing Director at FTI Consulting

-Expert in information governance and eDiscovery strategies.
+Expert in information governance and eDiscovery with extensive experience in legal consulting.

 Jeffrey Charles Sharer